featuredotapp/cli/docs/docs/cli/key-concepts.md

 Workflows are defined in YML and ideally should feel similar to writing github actions or Circle CI workflows.
 Not to say they are identical.

+See [annotated-workflow](annotated-workflow.yml) for more description about the yml structure and definition.

-Visual example of what this would look like:
+Visual example of what a workflow would look like:

 <img src="media/workflow.svg"/>